Ginger Cream Cookies: A 1960’s Remake

 • Add in dry ingredients and mix until combined.

-• Add in molasses, water, egg and vanilla and mix until combined.
+• Add in remaining wet ingredients and mix until combined.

 • Chill in fridge 30 minutes to 1 hour or overnight.